LoopKit/loopdocs/docs/browser/bb-errors.md

 If there are *Apple* Developer agreements you have not accepted, you may get errors when you try to Build that indicate your *Apple* <code>Secrets</code> are incorrect even if they are not.

 * The misleading message tells you that one or more of these: <code>FASTLANE_ISSUER_ID</code>, <code>FASTLANE_KEY_ID</code> or <code>FASTLANE_KEY</code> is not correct
-    * Once `Loop 3.6.0` or newer is available, this should no longer appear unless you have a mistake in one of those
+    * With `Loop 3.6.0` or newer, this should no longer appear unless you have a mistake in one of those
 * Check your *Apple* Developer account for agreements first, before trying to fix those `Secrets`
 * If you previously built successfully - it is almost certainly the agreement
 * It can take 15 minutes to an hour after the agreement is signed before it can be used